chucklapress/braket_work/README.md

 # AWS Braket Quantum code

-As I experiment and work through learning, I'll be saving code that I can execute in the Jupyter notebooks
+As I experiment and work through learning quantum computing using AWS Braket, I'll be saving code that I can execute in the Jupyter notebooks

 ## Beginning steps